 Arts and Crafts and Craftsman

 Charles Storz’s North Omaha home was built in the Arts and Crafts style.
-Simple, fine craftsmanship was everywhere in this home, including the design as well as the fixtures, fabrics, furnishings and more.
+Simple, fine hand-crafter woodwork and other craftsmanship was everywhere in this home, including the design as well as the fixtures, fabrics, furnishings and more.
 There are exposed beams throughout the first floor of the interiors of the homes.
 There were also exposed rafter ends and eave brackets outside, holding up roofs with wide overhangs.
 Its located near N. 23rd and Wirt Streets.
-The entire North Omaha community was infilled with Craftsman style homes between 1910 and 1940, with one such example at 2448 Crown Point Ave.
+The entire North Omaha community was infilled with the popular, mass manufactured Craftsman style homes between 1910 and 1940, with one such example at 2448 Crown Point Ave.
 These homes, smaller than their Arts and Crafts cousins, were generally single-story, with many of the same features as the larger versions.
 However, they were mass-produced by the Sears and Roebucks Corporation, and have many repeating features.

 As you drive along Florence Boulevard, many historic styles pop out.
 One of the most distinguished is called Colonial Revival.
 Most of them have rectangular shapes and symmetrical appearances.
 They look like Colonial-era houses, bringing together columned entries, columns and more.
 Sometimes they will have full-width porches with slender classical columns, an front door that shines through and six or eight pane windows.
 This North Omaha example is on Florence Boulevard north of Ames Avenue.